'Venice Is On Its Knees': Mayor Blames Worst Flood Tide In 50 Years On Climate Change

 Images of Venice flooding sent by my niece studying at University there pic.twitter.com/iEYJrwlctM— Sylvia Poggioli (@spoggioli1) November 13, 2019

+The agency says its employees have been working non-stop to set up barriers and remove water on Pellestrina, using high-capacity pumping modules that have a suction rate of 50 cubic meters of water (more than 13,000 gallons) per minute.

+#AcquaAltaAVenezia: cronaca per suoni e immagini nel montaggio di Alessandro Bordin. #ioseguotgr @TgrRai @RaiNews pic.twitter.com/A6WXP6UqoX— Tgr Rai Veneto (@TgrVeneto) November 13, 2019

-Because of the high water and strong winds from a winter storm, the city has lost nearly a third of the 1,100 raised walkways it relies on to help people navigate through high water, according to the city's public utility, Gruppo Veritas.
+Because of the high water and strong winds from a winter storm, Venice has lost nearly a third of the 1,100 raised walkways it relies on to help people navigate through high water, according to the city's public utility, Gruppo Veritas.

 Venice's weather forecast office says that while the worst of the flooding might have passed Wednesday, the tide will stay at "very high" levels in the coming days.